 These models are vulnerable to a variety of faults that could lead them to stop working, which could be a tripped circuit breaker or a faulty electrical outlet.
 In very rare cases, the power cord could also be responsible.

-- Reset the circuit breaker and endeavor to connect only a few appliances at once.
+- Reset the circuit breaker and be mindful of connecting only a few appliances at once

-- Contact a professional technician to help you change your washer’s main control board.
+- Consult a professional technician, like Mike Carlson, to help replace your washer’s main control board

-You can perform a master reset of your Kenmore washer or use a multimeter to examine the power cable to see if it needs to be replaced.
+Consider performing a master reset on your Kenmore washer or using a multimeter to check the power cable for potential replacement needs.

 Frequently Asked Questions